Law of Independent Assortment

 Even though genes that are found on the same chromosome or linked genes are not randomly assorted, crossing over that takes place during meiosis allows such genes to rearrange.
 During this process, the exchange of homologous parts of chromosomes occurs in both maternal and paternal chromosomes to ensure the independent assortment of linked genes as well.
 As a result, different gene combinations create great variety among individuals due to the production of gene mixtures that were not previously found.

-Mendel’s law of independent assortment states that the resulting chromosomes are sorted randomly from mixing the maternal and paternal chromosomes.
+Mendel’s law of independent assortment states that the resulting chromosomes are sorted randomly by mixing the maternal and paternal chromosomes.
 In the end, the zygote has a mix of chromosomes and not a defined set of specific traits from each parent.
 That’s why chromosomes are considered to be independently assorted so the zygote will eventually have a combination of different maternal and paternal chromosomes.
 Since the number of chromosomes in each gamete is 23 and the number of gametes is 2; thus, the number of possible combinations is 223, or 8,388,608.
 This number of possibilities allows for great variability in progeny genes.
-This gene variation has a great effect on evolution and the evolutionary processes.
+This gene variation has a great effect on evolution and evolutionary processes.

 Principle of Independent Assortment